svalinn/ALARA/doc/usersguide/errortext.rst

 **380: Constituent type 'l' of mixture <string1> references a non-existent mixture: <string2>**

-    The mixture string2 specified in the ``similar'' constituent of mixture string1 is not defined in the input file.
+    The mixture string2 specified in the ''similar'' constituent of mixture string1 is not defined in the input file.
 Either add a new mixture definition or change the name of the mixture